 We are currently in PHASE 1

-Numbers are updated weekly.
+Numbers are updated every Monday and Thursday.
 Read more about our four phases here.

 |Number in Isolation||Number in Quarantine|